Polymorphism

 • Stream<E> stream() - returns a Stream for the Collection

-There is no meaingful direct implementation of a Collection.
+There is no meaningful direct implementation of a Collection.
 A Collection is an abstract idea of “a group of stuff”.
 However, it describes the basic set of behaviors that are shared by Set, List, Stack, Queue, and Deque.
 In this case, we are describing the abstract behavior (interface), not the concrete implementation (working code).

 Set